harness/harness/README.md

 ### Goals

 Drone's prime directive is to help teams [ship code like GitHub](https://github.com/blog/1241-deploying-at-github#always-be-shipping).
 Drone is easy to install, setup and maintain and offers a powerful container-based plugin system.
-Drone aspires to be an industry-wide replacement for Jenkins.
+Drone aspires to eventually offer an industry-wide replacement for Jenkins.

 ### Documentation